 Ex-SNP Chief Peter Murrell Has Legal Aid Approved as Taxpayers Foot Bill for Embezzlement Charge

-- Peter Murrell, the former SNP chief executive, has been granted legal aid for an embezzlement charge approved by the Scottish Legal Aid Board on April 30.
+- Peter Murrell, former SNP chief executive and husband of Nicola Sturgeon, has been granted legal aid for his embezzlement charge after appearing in court in March 2025.

 Insights by Ground AI